Spyro: A Hero's Tail: Reception

+The game's changing of environments when the dark gems are collected, were praised for being smooth and providing the player gratification for destroying the Dark Gems.
+Some critics enjoyed the addition of other playable characters and minigames, feeling they were "pretty cool" and added variety to the gameplay.
+On the other hand, Score criticized the minigames for "artificially" increasing play time and being "disruptive and boring."
+Matthew Hawkins of GMR also found most of the characters beside Sgt.
+Byrd too bland to be differentiable.
+D'Aprile and Score criticized the boss battles as easy, unoriginal and padding the gameplay.

 Per previous entries, A Hero's Tail maintains a low challenge level, which critics thought would make it a great product for its young demographic, but maybe not for other gamers.
-Sobeleski felt critics of all age groups would enjoy it; the adults would appreciate the comedy and gameplay, and the difficulty would be low enough for very young players.
-He admitted to being challenged by the air-based missions.
-Kosmina found the mini-game stages tough, close to par with Contra (1987) and to the point of possibly turning off its demographic.
-He also was dismayed by an inconsistency of help being provided for bosses but not for the mini-games.
 "George", a writer for GameRankings, called it superior to Enter the Dragonfly for its increased responsiveness, frame rate, and focus on simple platforming over repetitive fighting.
-Other critics also praised the controls as responsive, Juan Castro of IGN calling them the most functional of the entire series.
+Other critics also praised the controls as responsive.
 Anise Hollingshead of GameZone wrote that the GameCube version was easy to play, but reported issues in difficulty balance.
-She felt that being able to progress was occasionally hindered by a lack of detail on the map, the obscure placement of some dark jewels, and platforms being unclear in how to get on to them.
-On the other hand, the amount of hazards were small, and the foes "are laughably avoidable for the most part".
+She felt that being able to progress was occasionally hindered by game design flaws, while having a small quantity of easy-to-avoid hazards and enemies.